Valdecy/Naive-Bayes-Classifier/README.md

 * ydata = Dataset Target

-* laplacian_correction = Aplies the Laplacian Correction to avoid zero counting problems.
+* laplacian_correction = Aplies the Laplacian Correction to Avoid zero counting problems.
 The Default Value is True.

 * Finnaly a prediction function - naive_bayes_prediction( ) - is also included.